Oral (mouth) Cancer Linked to HPV Virus

 It may start out with a sore that won't heal inside your mouth or a sore throat that won't go away, these things need to be addressed so that you can get treatment right away.
 Left untreated oral cancer will spread quickly and will invade your lymph nodes making it almost impossible to treat once inside the lymph nodes.

 Overall, the risk was greatest and rising in men, in one study , possibly because of increasing rates of oral sex.
 The data indicate that the burden of HPV-related cancer may shift from women to men, with the number of HPV-positive oral cancers potentially eclipsing that of invasive cervical cancers within 10 years.

-Symptoms of oral cancer are:
+Symptoms of oral cancer:

-Sore, lump, or ulcer in the mouth, chewing problems, mouth sores, pain with swallowing, speech difficulties, Swallowing difficulty, swollen lymph nodes in the neck, tongue problems, and weight loss.
+Sore, lump, or ulcer in the mouth, chewing problems, mouth sores, pain with swallowing, speech difficulties, swallowing difficulty, swollen lymph nodes in the neck, tongue problems, and weight loss.

 Along with your dentist, you can also help by examining your mouth from top to bottom and don't forget the sides of your tongue and underneath.
-Every once of prevention is necessary to combat this rising form of cancer.
+Every ounce of prevention is necessary to combat this rising form of cancer.